Isona/Callies-PotD-Handbook/index.md

 - Everything

 Caution:
-- Slimes - They enrage after a while, exploding and killing you.
+- Slimes - Enrages after a while, exploding and killing you.
 Be careful not to step on a toad trap while fighting them
-- Cobra - Will cast a "Devour" skill if you are a toad, one-shotting you
+- Cobra - If you are a toad, they use Devour, one-shotting you

 Proximity:
 - Slime